MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-from-storage.md

 ## Examples

+### Azure Blob Storage with shared access signature

-The next example instructs your cluster to read two blobs from Azure Blob Storage as CSV files, and ingest their contents into table `T`.
+The following example instructs your cluster to read two blobs from Azure Blob Storage as CSV files, and ingest their contents into table `T`.
 The `...` represents an Azure Storage shared access signature (SAS) which gives read access to each blob.
 Note also the use of obfuscated strings (the `h` in front of the string